 The Bank uses models which are mathematical representations of business systems designed to help describe, predict, experiment with or optimise decisions and scenarios and are used throughout the Bank's business.
 There is a risk that adverse outcomes might occur as a result of weaknesses or failures in the design or use of a model.
-The Bank has a large number of new Internal Ratings Based ("IRB") models with the Credit Card model still pending approval.
-There is a risk that the PRA's review of this model, failures in the use of the IRB models generally, or failures in the application of the standardised approach to capital calculation, may result in changes to the Holding Company Group and the Banking Group regulatory capital position or erroneous regulatory capital being calculated.
+There is a risk that failures in the use of the Bank's IRB models, or in the application of the standardised approach to capital calculation, may result in erroneous regulatory capital being calculated.